opencog/atomese-simd/Design-C.md

 ---------------
 Some philosophical questions remain as to "object permanence".
 Vectors and the `cl::Buffer` that wrap them disappear when the last reference to the enclosing `OpenclFloatValue` disappears.
-Thus, such storage locatins were impermanent: at play for the duration of the duration of the calculation, and then gone.
+Thus, such storage locations were impermanent: at play for the duration of the duration of the calculation, and then gone.
 This is analogous to both the CPU hardware and compiler ideas of "register retirement": they're gone, once the